 What decides the schooling of drugs in the United States?

 There are two administrations that evaluate and list the scheduling of drugs.
 The first administration is the DEA, which stands for Drug Enforcement Administration.
 The second administration is the Food and Drug, which is abbreviated to FDA.
-These administration handle all evaluations of drugs and food ingredients and quality standards for the general public.
+These administrations handle all evaluations of drugs and food ingredients and quality standards for the general public.

 What is Pharmaceutical Scheduling?